-Whistler Rating: 4 Stars Travelling Mom Rating: 4 Stars
+Whistler Rating: 4-Star Hotel Travelling Mom Rating: 4 Stars

 The Aava Whistler Hotel is a well-appointed, contemporary hotel that is conveniently located just on the edge of Whistler Village Centre.
 It’s close to all the village amenities and people-watching action.
-Rooms are clean, if a bit snug for a family of four, with queen beds, sofa beds and a basic bathroom.
-There are ski lockers, and a small heated outdoor pool and hot tub.
+Rooms are clean, if a bit snug for a family of four, with queen beds, sofa-beds and a basic bathroom.
+Amenities include ski lockers, and a small heated outdoor pool and hot tub.
 The hotel is quite affordable by Whistler standards, and the staff is always friendly and accommodating.
-Just a 5+ minute walk and you’re at Whistler gondola.
+With just a 5 minute walk, you’re at Whistler mountain gondola.

 Whistler Rating: 4 Stars Travelling Mom Rating: 3 Stars

 Feature photo: Westin Resort.
 Credit: Tourism Whistler

 Disclosure: This article contains affiliate links.
 The Travelling Mom visited the Pan Pacific Whistler Village Centre and the Four Seasons Resort Whistler courtesy of Tourism Whistler and the hotels.
 As always, our opinions are honest and our own.